shraddhagatty/Realtime-Analytics/README.md

 We created an ETL job on Glue and added the PySpark streaming code to AWS Glue.

 ![Glue ETL Job](/images/glue-etl-job.png)

+Pyspark streaming code sets up a robust streaming data analysis pipeline that continuously processes incoming data from a Kinesis stream, performs aggregations, and writes the results to S3.

 When a CSV file is uploaded to the S3 bucket, it streams it to Kinesis, processes it on Glue, and uploads the output to S3.
 Below, you can see the CloudWatch logs when the CSV was uploaded.